DataDog/puppet-datadog-agent/README.md

 #### Upgrading

-- By default Datadog Agent 7.x is installed.
-To use an earlier Agent version change the setting `agent_major_version`.
+- By default Datadog Agent v7.x is installed.
+To use an earlier Agent version, change the setting `agent_major_version`.
 - `agent5_enable` is no longer used, as it has been replaced by `agent_major_version`.
-- `agent6_extra_options` has been renamed to `agent_extra_options` since it now applies to both Agent version 6 and 7.
+- `agent6_extra_options` has been renamed to `agent_extra_options` since it now applies to both Agent v6 and v7.
-- `agent6_log_file` has been renamed to `agent_log_file` since it now applies to both Agent version 6 and 7.
+- `agent6_log_file` has been renamed to `agent_log_file` since it now applies to both Agent v6 and v7.
 - `agent5_repo_uri` and `agent6_repo_uri` become `agent_repo_uri` for all Agent versions.
 - `conf_dir` and `conf6_dir` become `conf_dir` for all Agent versions.
-- The repository file created on Linux is now named `datadog` for all agent versions instead of `datadog5`/`datadog6`.
+- The repository file created on Linux is now named `datadog` for all Agent versions instead of `datadog5`/`datadog6`.

 ### Configuration

 Once the `datadog_agent` module is installed on your `puppetserver`/`puppetmaster` (or on a masterless host), follow these configuration steps:

-1. Find your Datadog [API key][2].
+1. Obtain your [Datadog API key][2].
-2. Specify the module on any nodes you wish to install the Datadog Agent.
+2. Specify the module to install the Datadog Agent on your nodes.

    ```conf
    include datadog_agent